 Rosaisela, a 3 year old girl, was born with a hole in the walls between the ventricles of her heart.
 Her parents come from the rural area of Cochabamba and decided to emigrate to Santa Cruz (a city of 1,500,000) because of her health and it being the place where an operation could be possible.
 Her father, Rene, works as an agricultural day laborer and makes between 45 and 50 bolivianos a day.
 That is the equivalent of $6.50 to $7.25 per day.
-They have two other teenage daughters, a 15 and a 13 year old.
-And in to take care of Rosaisela, Margarita the mother stays at home.
+They have two other teenage daughters, a 15 and a 13 year old and in order to take care of Rosaisela; Margarita, the mother, stays at home.
 They rent two rooms in the outskirts of the city for $50 a month.

 Since birth Rosaisela has been very ill.
 She will have coughing fits that turn her purple and is very prone to bronchopneumonia.
 She has had to spend a good deal of time in various hospitals.